V35HR4J/30-Days-of-PHP-source-code-analysis/Day1/README.md

     }
 }
 ```

+### Example exploit 1:
+Injecting `/items?q=1'+UNION+SELECT+password+from+users` will tell the database to execute following query whcich displays the value of `password` column from `users` table.

+`SELECT * FROM items WHERE name LIKE '%' UNION SELECT 1,2,password,4,5 FROM users --%'`

-### Example exploit:
+### Example exploit 2:
-injecting `/items?q=administrator'--` will tell the database to execute following query which result in login bypass for the user `administrator`
+injecting `administrator'--` on username while loging in will tell the database to execute following query which result in login bypass for the user `administrator`

 `SELECT * FROM users WHERE username = 'administrator'--' AND password = '`

 ## Prevention
 The solution is always to avoid string concatenation; common solutions are (in order of preference, where possible):